Mobile Image Format Showdown

 Most teams still ship one “hero” image for every device.
 On mobile, that desktop-first creative becomes heavy, slow, awkwardly cropped, and CTA-unfriendly.
 The result: lower CTR, higher bounce, and wasted paid traffic.

-Root causes
+Root cause

-- No disciplined testing → creative decisions made on gut feel
+No disciplined testing → decisions by gut

 Solution (Using ConversionWax)